Ryan McMahon Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in MLB.

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Cubs have a 4.09 team ERA that ranks 14th among all league pitching staffs.

-- Cubs pitchers combine to give up 156 home runs (1.1 per game), the fifth-fewest in the league.
+- The Cubs allow the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks (3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched) gets the start for the Cubs, his fourth of the season.
+- Assad makes the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 67 strikeouts in 92 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.